-When I was diagnosed with prostate cancer, I was fortunate enough to be privy to my cousin’s counsel.
-In addition to making me aware of the TomoTherapy intervention option, he had high praise for City of Hope with its concern and attention not only to the specific area being treated but to the totality of needs and concerns of the patient and family.
-I did my own research into the options available focusing on potential morbidity, recurrence statistics, and associated side effects, concluding that intensity-modulated radiation therapy was the best option.
-After a consultation with City of Hope radiologist, Dr. Jeffrey Wong, it seemed clear that TomoTherapy would deliver the necessary radiation to desired areas with less chance of inadvertently affecting other tissue.
-Dr. Wong devised a treatment plan and I was able to schedule those treatments at convenient times, allowing me to avoid heavy traffic for the daily 100 mile round trip.
+When I was diagnosed with prostate cancer, I was fortunate enough to be privy to my cousin's counsel.
+In addition to making me aware of the TomoTherapy intervention option, he had high praise for City of Hope with its concern and attention not only to the specific area being treated, but to the totality of needs and concerns of the patient and family.
+I did my own research into the options available, focusing on potential morbidity, recurrence statistics and associated side effects and concluding that intensity-modulated radiation therapy was the best option.
+After a consultation with City of Hope radiologist Dr. Jeffrey Wong, it seemed clear that TomoTherapy would deliver the necessary radiation to desired areas with less chance of inadvertently affecting other tissue.
+Dr. Wong devised a treatment plan and I was able to schedule those treatments at convenient times, allowing me to avoid heavy traffic for the daily 100-mile round trip.

 I fully expect that City of Hope will continue its great efforts in helping cancer patients maintain and improve the quality of their lives as palliative measures and cures are pursued.
 I would hope City of Hope achieves significant success in extending the frontiers of cancer research.

 Cancer is not a death sentence.
 There are many means available to ameliorate and frequently eliminate symptom and the disease.
 City of Hope is a great resource in that regard.